-PRIMOS treats a single (simple) object name in one of two ways, depending upon whether or not the object name is a directory to which the user is to be attached.
+Note PRIMOS treats a single (simple) objectname in one of two ways, depending upon whether or not the objectname is a directory.
+When you use the ATTACH command with simple object name, that object is a root directory entry.
+With other commands, a simple objectname identifies that object as a file in the current directory.

-When attaching to a directory, a simple object name identifies a top-level directory that is to be searched for.
-In other cases, a simple object name identifies a file in the current directory.
 This distinction is seen when comparing the following two PRIMOS commands: